Japanese Black Pines Trained To Have Intriguing Forms

 In The Center Of Kokyo Gaien National Gardens

-Tall living elegance, that have been shaped into the most intriguing forms over the years, stand tall in the center of Kokyo Gaien National Gardens.
+Tall living elegance, which has been shaped into the most intriguing forms over the years, stands tall in the center of Kokyo Gaien National Gardens.
 The center part of this amazing green space is filled with the scent of pine freshness and an overwhelming serenity.
-This is the perfect place to escape the city rat-race.
-It is an oasis of peace in the midst of one of the world's largest green spaces.
+This is the perfect place to escape the city rat race.
+It is an oasis of peace in the midst of one of the world’s largest green spaces.

 The Imperial Palace Nestled Among The Japanese Black Pines

 Even the Imperial Palace is nestled under the overstory of these magnificent Japanese Black Pines.
 These elegant trees provide a degree of privacy from the outside.
-The spectacular Meganebashi Bridge, together with a double story wooden bridge, provide the entrance to the palace, which is almost hidden among the trees.
+The spectacular Meganebashi Bridge, together with a double-story wooden bridge, provides the entrance to the palace, which is almost hidden among the trees.

 This urban park, in the midst of Tokyo, has a moat that helps with the security of the palace.
 The moat is kept clean and is crystal clear, with reflections of the trees and city landscape.